-This is the risk that the Syndicate will not be able to meet its liabilities as they fall due, owing to a shortfall in cash.
-To mitigate this risk, the Agency Board reviews cash flow projections regularly and ensures the Syndicate holds liquid investments in its portfolios.
-The cash flows from Barbican Syndicate 1955 are expected to occur following the closure of the Years of Account at 36 months.
+This is the risk that the Syndicate will not be able to meet liabilities as they fall due, owing to a shortfall in cash in Barbican Syndicate 1955, which cedes a proportion of its insurance liabilities to the Syndicate.
+To mitigate this risk, the Agency Board reviews Barbican Syndicate 1955's cash flow projections regularly and ensures it holds liquid investments in its portfolios.